A proposed bill would pay farmworkers who lost work due to dry or low-water conditions $1,000 a month for three years.

 Legislators and labor advocates are increasingly calling on the state to expand the safety net to the state’s most vulnerable workers, including undocumented workers.

-Last month, Assemblymember Eduardo Garcia, a Democrat from Coachella, introduced legislation that would create a pilot program to provide unemployment benefits to undocumented workers.
-The bill — a high-priority legislation for the Latino Legislative Caucus — would provide undocumented workers with $300 per week for up to 20 weeks of unemployment between Jan.
+Assemblymember Eduardo Garcia, a Democrat from Coachella, introduced legislation that would have created a pilot program to provide unemployment benefits to undocumented workers.
+That bill, which was high-priority legislation for the Latino Legislative Caucus, would have provided undocumented workers with $300 per week for up to 20 weeks of unemployment between Jan.
 1, 2023, and Dec.
 31, 2023.

 Melissa Montalvo is a reporter with The Fresno Bee and a Report for America corps member.
 This article is part of The California Divide, a collaboration among newsrooms examining income inequity and economic survival in California.